sixpearls/sweepable/README.rst

 Development notes
 =================
+originally, I was thinking would be very nice to have object-dot-able tracking through foreign keys, but this only has to be accessible if you know you're using sweepable (aka, plotting swept results).
+The general runner functions that can be made sweepable don't need to know about this -- assume they're just standard callables.

+But it might be nice if we could provide hooks for caching.
+And to stay dask compatible, for eventuality. caching for "get" calls should be as performant as building in sweep awareness from the beginning.

+this should be thought of as a get_or_create function from an ORM. should this even handle query's? or should that be in a separate method then break out the "call_function" logic?

+__call__ and get_or_run: try to broadcast to create rows of the DB

+then you can directly access select, get, get_or_none, get_by_id, and filter of the pw.Model from the sweepable

 references should be simulated once, then loaded (or call a sweepable reference generator) analysis could call a sweepable reference